manyeya/buza-studio/README.md

 <br />

 **Buza Studio** is a high-fidelity, node-based prompt engineering tool designed for developers and AI engineers who demand precision and aesthetics.
-Built with a "Spotify-inspired" dark theme, it offers a premium, distraction-free environment for crafting, testing, and optimizing LLM prompts.
+Built with a modern dark theme, it offers a premium, distraction-free environment for crafting, testing, and optimizing LLM prompts.

 ## ✨ Features

-- **🎨 High-Fidelity UI**: A sleek, dark-mode interface with "Spotify Green" (`#1DB954`) accents, glassmorphism effects, and smooth transitions.
+- **🎨 High-Fidelity UI**: A sleek, dark-mode interface with "Vibrant Green" (`#1DB954`) accents, glassmorphism effects, and smooth transitions.
 - **🧠 Smart Variable Tracking**: Automatically detects and tracks variables in your prompts using `{{variable}}` syntax.
 - **🤖 AI Integration**: Built-in support for **Google Gemini** to generate prompt structures, optimize content, and run variations.
 - **⚡ Local-First & Fast**: Built on **Tauri** and **Bun** for native performance and complete data privacy.
 Your prompts stay on your machine.